GuruComposer/SimpleLibrary_FlaskAPI/README.md

 ## important notes

-I didn't use Python's json.dumps() to wrap the returned JSON intentionally so that it would be easier to view the JSON resopnse in a chrome browser.
-I would normally do this, however for demonstration purposes, I thought it would be best to return serialized dictionaries to maintain nice formatting.
+I didn't use Python's json.dumps() to wrap the returned JSON intentionally so that it would be easier to view the JSON resopnse in a chrome browser/ terminal.
+I would normally do this, and then run json.loads(data) in a separate program; however, for demonstration purposes, I thought it would be best to return serialized dictionaries to maintain nice formatting.